christianbator/zed-open-capture-mac/README.md

 The library provides methods to access raw video frames, calibration data, camera controls, and raw data from the USB3 camera sensors.
 A synchronization mechanism is provided to associate the correct sensor data with a particular video frame.

-**Note:** While the ZED SDK calibrates and compensates all output data, here the extracted raw data is not corrected by the camera nor sensor calibration parameters.
-You can retrieve camera and sensor calibration data using the [ZED SDK](https://www.stereolabs.com/docs/video/camera-calibration/) to correct your camera data.
+**Note:** The ZED SDK calibrates all output data, but here you're dealing with raw data.
+See <a href="#calibration">calibration</a> below for details about downloading and applying the calibration parameters to correct the camera data.

 ## Install